Code Generators

 Tool Generator

 The tool generator creates the scaffolding for a new COSMOS Tool.
-It's It must operate inside an existing COSMOS plugin and requires a tool name.
+It must operate inside an existing COSMOS plugin and requires a tool name.
 Developing a custom tool requires intensive knowledge of a Javascript framework such as Vue.js, Angular, React, or Svelte.
 Since all the COSMOS tools are built in Vue.js, that is the recommended framework for new tool development.
 For additional help on frontend development, see Running a Frontend Application.
+Tools are JavaScript-only, so a --ruby/--python flag is not required and will be ignored if supplied.

 openc3-cosmos-gse % openc3.sh cli generate tool